raspiblitz/raspiblitz/README.md

 ### Init

+Automatically after login per SSH as admin to the RaspiBlitz, it will run a hardware test.
+If you see a warning there, please read carefully, because a lot of things that go wrong later (errors and even loss of funds) relate of problems with the hardware.
+If you get an OK here ... you are good to go :)

-Automatically after login per SSH as admin to the RaspiBlitz, the user can choose if the RaspiBlitz should run Bitcoin or Litecoin with Lightning:
+In the beginning you can coose to run on Bitcoin or Litecoin with Lightning:

 ![SSH0](pictures/ssh0-welcome2.png)